|Courses in ACCT | BINS | BSAD | ECON | FINC | IBUS | MGMT | MKTG|

 MGMT 7101 Developing Leadership Skills I

-MBA Core Course.
+MBA core course.
+Must be taken the first semester of the MBA program.
 Review of key managerial skills which include ethical decision-making, teamwork, oral presentations, influencing others, and critical thinking.
 The course conceptually introduces the skills and familiarizes participants with measures to be used in evaluating the development of skills throughout the MBA.
 Sporadic practice opportunities will be utilize to enhance understanding of skills and to assess the degree of skill development at the front end of the MBA.
 Results of assessments will be instrumental in designing action plans for skills development and in establishing a baseline to compare future assessments.
+Course may be taken concurrently with MGMT 7180.

 MGMT 7102 Developing Leadership Skills II

 Prerequisite: MGMT 7101.
+MBA Core Course.
+Must be taken in the last nine hours of the MBA program.
 Practice and development of key managerial skills, which include ethical decision-making, teamwork, oral presentation, influencing others, and critical thinking.
 This course emphasizes learning by experience; students will have opportunities to apply the skills in a variety of MBA courses.
 Feedback from a variety of sources (i.e., peers, instructors, self) will follow each practice opportunity.
 Students will be asked to reflect on feedback, design plans of actions that tackle performance deficiencies, and demonstrate quantifiable evidence of skill improvement in subsequent applications.

 MGMT 7180 Strategy for Competitive Advantage I

-Prerequisite concurrent: MGMT 7101.
+Must be taken the first semester of the MBA program.
 An introductory course that holistically integrates business disciplines in ways that promote analysis and decision making.
 The interdependent roles of all disciplines in the MBA program are examined, relative to analyzing business situations.
+MGMT 7101 may be taken concurrently.

 MGMT 7210 Operations and Supply Chain Management